 DPD and the Chicago Department of Transportation (CDOT) developed the Framework with stakeholder involvement, and a series of community meetings was held in 2016.
-A draft of the Framework was made available for public comment on March 19, 2017, and the final draft was released on May 8, 2017.
+A draft of the Framework was made available for public comment in March 2017, and the plan was adopted by the Chicago Plan Commission in May 2017.

 Change Zoning Classifications

 To facilitate more diverse development in the North Branch Industrial Corridor, the Framework recommends reducing the amount of land currently subject to the PMD restrictions.
 The Central Sub-Area containing Goose Island would remain a PMD.
 The North Sub-Area, including the former Finkl site, would be changed to a Manufacturing (M) district while the South Sub-Area will become a Downtown Service (DS) district.

 A Zoning Overlay District will also exist in parts of the corridor to help the transition to new uses.
 The Framework’s guidelines recommend adjustments to floor area ratios to permit increases in height and density in order to make way for more open spaces.
 The rezoning would encourage more mixed-use development in some areas but there would still be restrictions on residential development in many portions of the corridor.